badd-labs/badd-labs/labs/B1/README.md

 | Init state    | 1 | 0 | 0 | 0 | 2 |
 | `B.swapXY(1)` | 1 | 0 | 0 | 0 | 2 |

-Second, a thief `Bob` observes another account say `Alice`'s deposit and sends his withdrawal transaction to be ordered before her withdrawal transaction (an adverserial behavior called frontrunning attacks).
+Second, a thief `Bob` observes another account say `Alice`'s deposit and sends his withdrawal transaction to be ordered before her withdrawal transaction (an adversarial behavior called frontrunning attacks).
 Demonstrate your solution in Exercise 3 will produce the following test result (with security against frontrunning).
 You may or may not need update your solution in Exercise 3.

 | Calls | `X.balanceOf(A)` | `X.balanceOf(B)` | `X.balanceOf(P)` | `X.allowance(B,P)` | `Y.balanceOf(A)` | `Y.balanceOf(B)` | `Y.balanceOf(P)` |
 | --- | --- | --- | --- | ---- | --- | --- | --- |